 Probably everyone experiences sexual temptation (1 Corinthians 10:13).
 Sexual temptation, including homosexual temptation is not sinful.
 Yielding to it is (James 1:14-16).

-Christians oppose lowering the age of consent for homosexual activity to sixteen since to do so exposes children1 to this activity.
-Moreover the signal it sends is also important.
+Christians oppose lowering the age of consent for homosexual activity to 16, since lowering it exposes children to this activity.1 Moreover the signal it sends is also important.
 Equalising the age of consent with the age for heterosexual activity sends out the message that homosexual activity is morally equal to heterosexual activity.

 Christians must act both pastorally and publicly.
 The Church must care pastorally for those facing homosexual temptation, but also teach publicly that homosexual practice is always wrong.
 There is no contradiction between the two.
 Both are needed.